I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 February 21 McMurdo Sound

-That same day after visiting Discovery Hut, we sailed further south in McMurdo Sound to Scott Base, NZ's base.
+That same day, after visiting Discovery Hut, we sailed further south in McMurdo Sound to Scott Base, NZ's base.
 It was quite picturesque as it was snowing gentle flakes.
 A number of people went ashore to inspect the old huts.
 We then spent the rest of the afternoon and evening sailing close to the McMurdo Ice Shelf looking for wildlife.
-We saw Adelie and Emperor penguins and Weddell and Crab-eater seals and a few Minke whales plus other beautiful creatures.
+We saw Adelie and Emperor Penguins and Weddell and Crab-eater Seals and a few Minke Whales plus other beautiful creatures.
 It was glorious.

-The green structures are part of the NZ base. |
+The green structures are part of the NZ Antarctic base - Scott's Base. |

-We were intrigued to discover that there's a huge runway along the McMurdo ice shelf. |
+We were intrigued to discover that there's a huge runway along the McMurdo Ice Shelf. |

-Everyone crew included were hanging over the side of the ship |
+Everyone, crew included, were hanging over the ship side as we touched the ice shelf |

-It was fascinating crunching through the growing ice sheets |
+It was exciting crunching through the growing ice sheets |

 We cut a crazy path through the ice as we tracked these glorious creatures |